 The value proposition

 Keep in mind that you also have to be familiar with your competition and what they offer.
-Knowing this allows you to fill the gap in the market by identifying what they offer is missing and to understand how you can make your product different from theirs.
+Knowing this allows you to fill the gap in the market by identifying what they offer is missing and understanding how you can make your product different from theirs.

 The revenue streams